preston0079/Multithreaded-HTTP-Server-Project/asgn1/README.md

 ## Usage
 Input into the terminal "make memory" to execute the Makefile and make the memory.c code executable.
 Then input ./memory to start the program.
-Input “get\n<location>\n” to have memory.c print the text within the txt file.
+Input “get\n<'location'>\n” to have memory.c print the text within the txt file.
-Input "set\n<location>\n<content_length>\n<contents>” to have memory.c set/change the text within the txt file into the contents that are set by the user.
+Input "set\n<'location'>\n<'content_length'>\n<'contents>'” to have memory.c set/change the text within the txt file into the contents that are set by the user.
 If the name is unknown then a new file will be made with the contents provided.

 ## memory.c
 Implements get/set memory abstraction for files in a Linux directory.

 ## Makefile
 Compiles the files that are part of this assignment and make them executable.

+## Comments